rjbasitali/word-search-custom-view-android/README.md

         "ABCDEFGHIJ".toCharArray()
 });

-wordsGrid.setWords(
+// words with their respective starting and ending X and Y values in the grid wordsGrid.setWords(
         new Word("WORD", false, 3, 3, 6, 6),
         new Word("SOME", false, 8, 3, 8, 6),
         new Word("SEARCHING", false, 0, 1, 8, 1),
         new Word("FOG", false, 3, 5, 5, 3));

-wordsGrid.setOnWordSearchedListener(new WordSearchView.OnWordSearchedListener() {
+// callback when a word is found wordsGrid.setOnWordSearchedListener(new WordSearchView.OnWordSearchedListener() {
     @Override
     public void wordFound(String word) {